Safecast/SCbG3-hexes/README.md

 4. Get the latest distribution of the bGeigie3 firmware

         cd ~
-        git clone -b stable --single-branch https://github.com/Safecast/SCbG3-hexes.git
+        git clone -b factory --single-branch https://github.com/Safecast/SCbG3-hexes.git

-5. Add shortcuts to main Ubuntu menu.
+5. Setup wallpaper and shortcuts.

   1. Open folder `misc`.
   2. Drag-and-drop files `ProgramDevice.desktop` and `Update.desktop` into the Ubuntu launcher.
+  3. Right-click on the desktop and select `Change Desktop Background.`
+  4. Click the `+` button to add a new wallpaper and navigate to `SCbG3-hexes/misc` directory.
+Select `bGeigie_station_wallpaper.png` file.

-  These files assume the home directory is `/home/safecast`.
+  The desktop files assume the home directory is `/home/safecast`.
 If this is not the case, just open the files and replace everywhere `/home/safecast` by the proper directory.

 6. Now get a bGeigie3 device to program, start the process by clicking the `Program Device` icon in the launcher, and follow the instructions.